User’s API

 Parameters:

-mapping – An array of 12 integers representing systemd levels.
+An array of LogLevelCount integers representing systemd levels, one per LogLevel value.

 inline std::string const &identifier() const noexcept